Click here to listen to a reading of this blog:

 Completing a 5k yesterday, when six months ago I couldn’t get up the stairs unaided or to the end of the street without needing to rest, has been a significant marker in my progress.

 I’ve made it no secret that I was completely devastated by the effect hypothyroidism and adrenal fatigue had on me and every aspect of my life.
-But completing this run, that probably seems quite minor to people who have no idea what it’s like living with these health conditions, is a big deal for me, and I feel proud of managing it today, fairly easily.
+But completing this run, which probably seems quite minor to people who have no idea what it’s like living with these health conditions, is a big deal for me, and I feel proud of managing it today, fairly easily.

 It has been a celebration; marking a lot of progress in my health and how much better I am now, the fact that I made it through the dark cloud of depression and having raised awareness and funding for making lives better for those with the condition.